Reserves - For Faculty & Instructors

 Faculty members who upload electronic files for electronic reserves should take into account the retrieval facilities available to students in the course.
 File size and format have an impact on downloading and printing.
 Library reserve staff members are available to provide guidance on optimal file size and formats.

 Students must be registered for a course to gain access to Blackboard and the electronic reserves materials made available in Blackboard.
 Students registered for a course will have access to electronic reserves and other course-related content offered through Blackboard from two weeks before a semester’s start date to four weeks after a semester’s end date.
-Separate electronic reserves course passwords will no longer be used, because access to electronic reserves material is controlled by Blackboard and the course registration system.

 GA/TA access to Blackboard and electronic reserves is also controlled by the course registration system.
 GAs/TAs will automatically have instructor privileges for electronic reserves.
 Additional people can be authorized as TAs by granting them TA access in Blackboard (please note: this will provide TA access for all Blackboard functions, not just electronic reserves).

 Please consult the following resources for instructions on specific electronic reserves functions:

 Set Up and Access Electronic Reserves in Blackboard

 Make your Blackboard Course Available to Students

 Add or Request Material for Electronic Reserves Reactivate Previous Electronic Reserves Course Material

 Uploading Files to Electronic Reserves

 Adding Web Page Links to Electronic Reserves